crcx/retroforth/doc/RETRO-Book.md

 existing words, so it was necessary to use a lot of caution to ensure that the layers didn't break the earlier code.

 The biggest issue was the I/O model.
-RETRO 11 and the Ngaro VM assumed the existence of a console environment.
+Retro 11 and the Ngaro VM assumed the existence of a console environment.
 All input was required to be input at the keyboard, and all output was to be shown on screen.
 This caused some problems.
 Including code from